 Oh, and this also feels great!

 One of the simplest and yet valuable techniques when it comes to memory is the Chain Method, it allows you to memorize information quickly and retain it.
 I wrote a blog post about how Memory Training is a skill.
-If this is something you want to practice then make sure you've signed up to my free community Limitless, where you can practice, with daily memory training videos.

 In terms of the application you can use it to remember: